+Sometimes, the reason a child doesn’t listen seems pretty obvious to an outsider.
 Little Jerome was tagging along with his mom on a mission.
-“Mom, I can have this?” he pleaded.
-They were in the cereal aisle, and mom was comparing the labels of generic raisin bran and the brand name equivalent.
-Jerome was pointing at the Fruit Loops a few feet away.
+“Mom, can I have this?” he pleaded.
+They were in the cereal aisle, and his mom was comparing the labels of generic raisin bran and the brand name equivalent.
+He was pointing at the Fruit Loops a few feet away.

-Mom glanced at him for a brief second, proclaiming “No, hon,” and then continued her label analysis.
+Mom glanced at him for a brief second, proclaiming, “No, Jerome,” and then continued her label analysis.

-As she rounded the corner I silently answered her question.
-“Your kid doesn’t listen because you don’t listen to him.”
+As she rounded the corner, I silently answered her question.
+“Your son isn’t listening right now because it doesn’t seem like you are listening to him.”

 These are just ideas.
-Jerome may respond differently.
-It could have gone a thousand different directions.
-But the point is that if mom worked to teach listening instead of just demanding it, Jerome would learn more about listening.
-When kids are heard, even if they don’t get what they want, they feel valued.
+This interaction could have gone in a thousand different directions.
+But the point is that if mom worked to teach listening instead of just demanding it, her son would likely learn more about listening.
+When kids feel heard, even if they don’t get what they want, they feel valued.
 When they feel valued over time, they learn to listen too.

 If you want your kids to listen well to you, show them what being a good listener is all about by being a good listener to them.